Guide

 Traffic source matters more than you think

 The same page will convert at wildly different rates depending on where visitors come from.
-Someone who googled your brand name is a fundamentally different visitor than someone who clicked a display ad.
+Someone who googled your brand name is a very different visitor from someone who clicked a display ad.

 If your page converts at 2% on cold paid social, that might be fine.
 If it converts at 2% on branded search, something is seriously broken.
 Always segment by source before drawing conclusions.